-The primary purpose of the fixed interest portfolio is to help maintain spending distributions from the Foundation during a period of prolonged economic contraction, without having to sell equities at depressed prices to do so.
-To realise this objective, the fixed interest portfolio should consist predominantly of high-quality, sovereign, longer-term issues.
+The primary purpose of the fixed interest portfolio is to help maintain spending distributions from the Foundation during a period of prolonged economic contraction, without having to sell equities at depressed prices.
 Credit may be included in this allocation for increased yield and diversification purposes, with the recognition that credit will not provide as strong a hedge during a period of prolonged economic contraction.

-Purpose of the Allocation to Inflation-Sensitive Assets
+Purpose of the Allocation to Property and Infrastructure Assets